 In South Dakota, texting while driving is illegal.
-But there are no restrictions on talking on the phone while operating a vehicle.
+But there are currently no restrictions on talking on the phone while operating a vehicle.

 South Dakota's texting ban includes a number of exceptions.
 The restriction doesn't apply to drivers who are: